 We may accept an order to stop payment on any item from any one of you.
 You must make any stop-payment order in the manner required by law and we must receive it in time to give us a reasonable opportunity to act on it before our stop-payment cutoff time.
-Because stop-payment orders are handled by computers, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.
+Because the most effective way for us to execute a stop-payment order is by using an automated process, to be effective, your stop-payment order must precisely identify the number, date, and amount of the item, and the payee.

 If you stop payment on an item and we incur any damages or expenses because of the stop payment, you agree to indemnify us for those damages or expenses, including attorneys’ fees.
 You assign to us all rights against the payee or any other holder of the item.
 You agree to cooperate with us in any legal actions that we may take against such persons.
 You should be aware that anyone holding the item may be entitled to enforce payment against you despite the stop-payment order.

 Our stop-payment cutoff time is one hour after the opening of the next banking day after the banking day on which we receive the item.
 Additional limitations on our obligation to stop payment are provided by law (e.g., we paid the item in cash or we certified the item).

 A telephone transfer of funds from this account to another account with us, if otherwise arranged for or permitted, may be made by the same persons and under the same conditions generally applicable to withdrawals made in writing.
 Limitations on the number of telephonic transfers from a savings account, if any, are described elsewhere.